classiebit/anofie-docs/resources/docs/1.0/admin/dashboard.md

 The users who send a query from `Contact Us` page can be seen on the Contacts page.

->{success} Both the Admin and the User receives a confirmation email.
+>{success} Both the Admin and the User receives a acknowledgement email.